-Maybe the combination of betting on a lottery with a part of the fees going to a charity is a good way to operate.
+Maybe the combination of betting on a lottery with a part of the fees going to a charity is an excellent way to operate.
 Me – I have my reservations, especially when it is betting versus actually buying tickets.
-Add to this, sites that simply do not bother to spell out the rules.
+Add to this, sites that just do not bother to spell out the rules.
 Their credibility is based on the charities that are being supported.
 There is a heap of them that have jumped on the bandwagon through lottery sites like lottogiving.com – and you get to choose the lottery that you want to benefit.
 Does this sound confusing?
 Let me break it down.

 The Game at Lottogiving.com

 Simply looking at lottogiving.com is very confusing.
 There is no information on how they draw their numbers.
 It advertises a lottery that is drawn twice a week with six main numbers and one bonus ball.
 Players choose the charity they want their percentage of the fee paid to go to.
-That percentage changes depending on the amount of tickets purchased: 27% for 2 lotto lines, 33% for 5 lotto lines and 42% for 10 lotto lines.
+That percentage changes depending on the number of tickets purchased: 27% for 2 lotto lines, 33% for 5 lotto lines and 42% for 10 lotto lines.
 But there is no information on what authority provides the winning numbers – at least not here.